veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 [https://phet.colorado.edu/sims/html/geometric-optics/latest/geometric-optics_all.html](https://phet.colorado.edu/sims/html/geometric-optics/latest/geometric-optics_all.html)

 ## Introduction
-Geometrical optics is an old subject but it is still essential to understand and design optical instruments such as camera's, microscopes, telescopes etc. Geometrical optics started long before light was described as a wave as is done in wave optics, and long before it was discovered that light is an electromagnetic wave and that optics is part of electromagnetism.
+Geometrical optics is an old subject, but it is still essential to understand and design optical instruments such as camera's, microscopes, telescopes etc. Geometrical optics started long before light was described as a wave as is done in wave optics, and long before it was discovered that light is an electromagnetic wave and that optics is part of electromagnetism.

 In this chapter, we go back in history and treat geometrical optics.
 That may seem strange now that we have a much more accurate and better theory at our disposal.
 However, the predictions of geometrical optics are under quite common circumstances very useful and also very accurate.
 In fact, for many optical systems and practical instruments there is no alternative for geometrical optics because more accurate theories are much too complicated to use.